muehmar/gradle-openapi-schema/README.md

 }
 ```

-will use the class `com.package.UserName` for the property `accountName`.
+will use the class `com.package.UserName` for the property `userName`.
 The config-property `classType` should be
 the fully qualified classname to properly generate import-statements.

 Repeat this block for each format type mapping.